FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 * Import speaker arrangement - Check the height of the arrangement and lower the all arrangement.
 * Check for update based on current installed version number
 * Display "new version" / "update information" at startup
-* Add number of channel property to Send/Return plugin to allow ReaEvolution to change to plugin format
+* Add number of channel property to Send/Return plugin to allow ReaVolution to change to plugin format
 * Automatically define speaker arrangement on Transcoder when possible
 * Add Duplicate room without same sources or with duplicated sources
 * Handle "dead" PyControl in UI
 * Ircam's exceptions handling in Transcoder
 * Dump all properties through OSC output after loading a session
-* Pl: remove Independant duration + rename as "interpolation time"
+* Pl: remove Independent duration + rename as "interpolation time"
 * Pl: update page table
 * Rebuild GUI without reloading session